sensu/sensu-docs/content/sensu-go/5.15/reference/datastore.md

 ## Scaling event storage

-**LICENSED TIER**: Unlock enterprise-scale event storage in Sensu Go with a Sensu license.
+**COMMERCIAL FEATURE**: Unlock enterprise-scale event storage in Sensu Go with a Sensu commercial license.
 To activate your license, see the [getting started guide][13].

 Sensu supports using an external PostgreSQL instance for event storage in place of etcd.
 PostgreSQL can handle significantly higher volumes of Sensu events, letting you scale Sensu beyond etcd's 8GB limit.